philipturner/swift-intel-float16/README.md

 # Float16 on Intel Macs

 This package enables `Float16` from the Swift Standard Library on Intel Macs.
 The floating-point type is available on Linux and Windows with x86_64, but not on macOS.
-ARM64 creates a stable function calling convention when compiling with `-enable-library-evolution`, letting Apple officially port `Float16` to iOS and M1 Macs.
-However, Intel has a unique calling convention that creates ABI instability.
+ARM64 creates a stable calling convention when compiling in LLVM, letting Apple officially port `Float16` to iOS and M1 Macs.
+However, Intel has a unique calling convention that [creates ABI instability](https://github.com/apple/swift/pull/34821).

 ## How to Use